lockstockandbarrel/earth/docs/toint.md

 Fortran also lacks an intrinsic string type of variable length.

 This all points to creating a user-defined type that contains Unicode strings as an integer array, with functions similar to the Fortran CHARACTER intrinsics.

+## UTF-8 bytes to codes

+The first thing to do with the UTF-8 file is to convert it to Unicode code values; that is to find the integer value that identifies that glyph using Unicode encoding.
+We have placed procedures that do that conversion in M_unicode.f90:

+   + utf8_to_codepoints()
+   + codepoints_to_utf8()

 + [TOP](https://github.com/lockstockandbarrel/earth/blob/main/docs/lesson0.md)
 + [PREVIOUS](https://github.com/lockstockandbarrel/earth/blob/main/docs/aaaaa.md)